serpro69/serpro69/README.md

 ---

-<code>$ echo "hello 👋 from Norway 🇳🇴 , a land beyond the wall 🥶 ...sort of"</code>
+<code>$ echo "Hello ${WORLD:-world} 👋"</code>

-Hi!
-Thanks for checking out my profile page.
+Hello and thanks for checking out my profile page.

 <details>
   <summary><code>$ whoami</code></summary>
   <br/>
-My name is Serhii, I am a self-taught software tester / developer from Ukraine 🇺🇦
+My name is Serhii, I am a self-taught software tester / developer from Ukraine 🇺🇦 located in Norway 🇳🇴
 At work I'm most passionate about software quality 🔍 and automation ⚙️ I also enjoy uncovering and fixing nasty 🐞
 In my spare time I enjoy a variety of different things which are too numerous to list here.
 </details>